chetandg123/cQubeTesting-1.3/Readme.txt

   To Run Selenium python scripts ,Install pycharm in your system Google Chrome need to be installed in the server or local machine.
-  Chrome driver need to be downloaded and place this driver file in cQubeTesting-1.3/Driver folder cQubeTesting-1.3 project need to be cloned from the github.
+  Chrome driver need to be downloaded and place this driver file in cQubeTesting-1.3/Driver folder
-  Click on add interpreter option below bar and add new venv

 Steps to install the google chrome